Skip to main content

 No, Honors courses are not graded any differently from regular courses.

 Upon completion of the APEX, all students are required to present their work publicly.
 Each April, the Honors College hosts a poster session on campus to display our students' work and provide a venue to complete this requirement.
-Students who are interested in additional opportunities to present and share their work can participate in the National Collegiate Honors Council Conference in the fall or the Massachusetts statewide Undergraduate Honors Conference in the spring.
+Students who are interested in additional opportunities to present and share their work can participate in the National Collegiate Honors Council Conference in the fall or the Massachusetts statewide Undergraduate Research Conference in the spring.